CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 In this case, we still sample infection attempt times from the pre-antiviral infectiousness distribution, and we accept those sampled times as actual infection attempts with probability $a(t) / g(t)$ where $a(t)$ is the post-antiviral infectiousness distribution and $g(t)$ is the underlying pre-antiviral infectiousness distribution.
-Note that $a(t)$ and $g(t)$ must be on an absolute scale in this example and not scaled to have a unit integral.
-In the case where they are scaled, $g(t)$ can be rescaled to be $Mg(t)$ where $M = \max a(t)$.

 However, rejection sampling is inherently inefficient.
 It requires that we draw plans at a faster rate than events actually happen, and then we need to evaluate at the time of the plan whether we mean for something to actually happen.
 Nevertheless, there are ways to improve efficiency.
-So far, we have focused on the trivial case for making the sampling rate faster than the event rate: sampling at the maximum event rate, so that $s(t) = 1$ and $M = \max g(t)$.
-If
-$g_i(t) << \max g(t)$ for nearly all $t$ (i.e., a disease where infectiousness is highly concentrated around a given time or a case where there is significant per-person variability in when an agent has their maximum infectiousness), this is particularly inefficient because we are rejecting the majority of samples.
-Instead, we may try making our proposal distribution better fit our underlying distribution.
-We may make $s(t)$ a similar linear approximation for $g(t)$.
+The trivial case of drawing plans at a faster rate than events actually happen is to use the maximum event rate as the sampling rate for all $t$.
+But, if the actual event rate is much smaller than the maximum for nearly all $t$, (i.e., a disease where infectiousness is highly concentrated around a specific time or $a(t) << g(t)$), this is particularly inefficient because we are rejecting the majority of samples.
+Instead, we may try making our proposal distribution better fit our underlying distribution by making it, say, a linear approximation of $a(t)$.

 This approach is only possible if we sequentially sample infection attempts.
 If we sample all infection attempts at the beginning of an agent's infection, we are locked into using a singular sampling rate.
-This is by definition because we have sampled all attempts at once at the beginning of the infection course.
-Instead, we want to update our sampling rate as we go throughout the infection course to best follow the generation interval (whether we exactly follow the generation interval and don't use rejection sampling or still use a proposal distribution is irrelevant).
-To update our sampling rate, we must sequentially sample infection attempts, calculating the optimal sampling rate at each infection attempt.
 Thus, sequential sampling enables us to most generally model a generation interval or infectiousness distribution that may change over the course of an agent's infection in a non pre-defined way.

 These examples underscore that sequentially sampling infection attempts rather than pre-scheduling enables the modeler to consider changes in both the contact rate and the generation interval without needing to change the transmission model.
-To this end, by sequentially sampling, we provide a modular transmission model that is truly disentangled from the contact network and interventions present.